 Although the cabins are regularly treated for insects, those treatments don’t help with carpenter bees.
 Unfortunately, the only spraying that is effective is treating the logs.
 In addition to being cost-prohibitive and unnecessary, this type of treatment actually make the swarming worse because the insect can’t land on the wood logs.

 The Great Smoky Mountains National Park is home to approximately 1,500 black bears – this makes it one of the largest protected areas for these wild animals in the entire United States.
 These furry creatures may seem cuddly and friendly, but be careful!
 The black bear may view you as a threat and these animals are not pets.
 Each black bear, which may view you as a threat, weighs up to 600 pounds and can run 30 miles per hour.
 If the idea of seeing one of these wild animals terrifies you, you may want to vacation elsewhere.
 During certain times of year and at certain properties, bear sightings are likely.
 We recommend reading the official National Park guidance on black bears prior to your visit.

 The list above is some of the top frustrations and aggravations experience when visiting the area.
-If you have booked a property with us in the past 24 hours and something on this list is causing you to have second doubts, give us a call at (800) 685-8760 and we will help you find a suitable property or refund your money.
+If you have booked a property with us in the past 24 hours and something on this list is causing you to have second doubts, give us a call or reach out via email and we will help you find a suitable property or refund your money.